 Before we had solar-powered and USB rechargeable lighting, we only had flashlights that needed batteries.
 When the batteries in your flashlight died, you simply replaced them.
 However, the downside of batteries is making sure you have the correct replacements packed in your gear.

 Corded electric lights primarily apply to string lighting.
-They are an easy and effective way to light up your campsite or tent if there is an electric hookup at your campsite.
+They are an easy and effective way to light up your campsite or tent as long as you’re not camping without access to electrical hookups.

 Camping Tent Lighting Ideas: To Make a Long Story Short…